-As well as being a popstar, the 22-year-old is an actor.
-He's in LA filming Kingdom, a TV series in which he plays a gay MMA fighter.
+As well as being a popstar, the 22-year-old is an actor - he's in LA filming Kingdom, a TV series in which he plays a gay MMA fighter.
 His approach is precise.
 "Last year I was 175 lbs and put on 15 lbs of muscle," he says.
 "This year my character goes down to competition weight so I had to lose that mass.
 It's about goals."
-On-set fighting must remind Jonas of the battle he faces in the pop arena, where he's shifted over 180,000 copies of his second album in the US alone since last November.
-"There's certainly a lot of roughhousing," he says -- about filming Kingdom, not the pop arena.
+On-set fighting must remind Jonas of the battle he faces in the pop arena, where he's shifted over 180,000 copies of his second album in the US alone since last November (the album came out here in July).
+"There's certainly a lot of roughhousing," he says - about filming Kingdom, not the pop arena.
 In terms of the latter?
 "Having had about five careers already, I've seen the good, the bad and the ugly."
 That's about as controversial as Jonas gets.

-His thoughts on the Twitter beef between Nicki Minaj and his buddy Taylor Swift amount to "intense."
-He's diplomatic too about former Disney colleagues, including business partner Demi Lovato -- with whom he runs Safehouse Records -- and his former sweetheart, VMA awards host Miley Cyrus.
+His thoughts on the Twitter beef between Nicki Minaj and his buddy Taylor Swift amount to "intense".
+He's diplomatic too about former Disney colleagues, including business partner Demi Lovato, with whom he runs Safehouse Records, and his former sweetheart, MTV Awards host Miley Cyrus.
 "I'm blown away by her, she's fearless.
 Disney was our high school.
 We all dated and broke each other's…" he pauses.
 Then, like a 70-year-old retiree, Jonas concludes, "There's a lot of life lived between all of us."

 Text Eve Barlows